-In the example to the right, a software development team used time entry descriptions to see a breakdown of time for different Github issues.
+In the example below, a marketing team used time entry descriptions to see a breakdown of time for different account management activities.

 In order for this to work, just make sure that the time entry description is identical across the time entries you want to group.

 If your finance or administration team uses internal codes, consider including these in your naming conventions for projects, clients, and tags.
 For example, “Acme Inc. (AI489289)”.

 Including codes maximizes Toggl Track’s different search tools, and will make it easier for: